Romulo-Moraes/rclock/README.md

 ```

 ### Custom date format
-By default, the date is shown using a built-in format, however, you can declare a new date format and the Rclock will use it instead of the default format.
+By default, the date is displayed using a built-in format.
+However, you can specify a custom date format, and Rclock will use it instead of the default format.
 ```txt
 --date-format or -f <strftime format>
 ```